Limits on scalar-induced gravitational waves from the stochastic background by pulsar timing array observations: Abstract

 \section{Abstract}

-Recently, the NANOGrav, PPTA, EPTA and CPTA collaborations independently reported their evidence of the Stochastic Gravitational Wave Background (SGWB).
-While the inferred gravitational-wave background amplitude and spectrum are consistent with astrophysical expectations for a signal from the population of supermassive black-hole binaries (SMBHB), the search for new physics remains plausible in this observational window.
+Recently, the NANOGrav, PPTA, EPTA, and CPTA collaborations independently reported their evidence of the Stochastic Gravitational Waves Background (SGWB).
+While the inferred gravitational-wave background amplitude and spectrum are consistent with astrophysical expectations for a signal from the population of supermassive black-hole binaries (SMBHBs), the search for new physics remains plausible in this observational window.
 In this work, we explore the possibility of explaining such a signal by the scalar-induced gravitational waves (IGWs) in the very early universe.
-We use a parameterized broken power-law function as a general description of the energy spectrum of the SGWB, and fit it to the newly released results of NANOGrav and PPTA.
-We find that this method can lead to tight limits on the parameter space of IGWs and further yield restrictions on various inflation models that may produce PBHs in the early universe, which is also expected to be examined by the forthcoming space-based GW experiments.
+We use a parameterized broken power-law function as a general description of the energy spectrum of the SGWB and fit it to the new results of NANOGrav, PPTA and EPTA.
+We find that this approach can put constraints on the parameters of IGW energy spectrum and further yield restrictions on various inflation models that may produce primordial black holes (PBHs) in the early universe, which is also expected to be examined by the forthcoming space-based GW experiments. \\ \kwd{pulsar timing array observation, Bayesian inference, stochastic gravitational wave background, induced gravitational waves, early universe}